LoyolaChicagoBooks/introcs-csharp/rst/forexamples.rst

 We have done most of the work for the rows of the body of the table in the simpler version.
 We just have a bit of printing for the initial row label.
 Where does the code go?
-It is repeated for each row, soi it is inside the outer loop, but it is just printed once per row, so it comes *before* the inner column loop.
+It is repeated for each row, so it is inside the outer loop, but it is just printed once per row, so it comes *before* the inner column loop.
 The row label is r.
 The whole code is in example :repsrc:`mod7_table/mod7_table.cs` and below: